 The residency in Anesthesiology includes 3 courses.
 These courses take place 3 quarters/year, a total of 3 hours per week.
 VSR 491R provides information in physiology, pharmacology, and applied anesthesiology and spans the 3 years of the residency program (approximately 20 hours/quarter).
 VSR 493R is a discussion of anesthesia-related of morbidity and mortality in the clinical cases presented to our service.
 It includes both systematic reviews of cases with significant morbidity or mortality (4 hours/quarter) and in-depth discussions of selected cases (4 hours/quarter).
 VSR 494R is a discussion of anesthesia-related scientific articles (“journal club”), with an emphasis on critical reading rather than review of a large number of articles (approximately 8 hours/quarter).

 Residents in Anesthesiology have limited participation in teaching activities.
 Residents contribute to teaching the anesthesia section of the junior anesthesia and surgery laboratories during the second and third year of the program.
 In large animal anesthesia, residents are commonly assigned cases along with a student and are expected to teach this student anesthesia principles and technical skills.
 In small animal anesthesia, residents may contribute to student teaching when not assigned cases.
 Residents occasionally lead topic rounds with students during the second and third year of the program.

 Residents are expected to conduct a prospective laboratory or clinical study during their residency program.
-They work under the supervision of one of the anesthesiology faculty.
+They work under the supervision of one or more of the anesthesiology faculty.
 Depending on their background, the goals may include training in grant writing, experimental design, experimental methodology, manuscript writing, and presentation of experimental results at a conference.

 Structure and organization: